CANTUS-Project/api/source/resource_types.rst

     | field_melody_id             | Melody ID                         | melody_id            |
     +-----------------------------+-----------------------------------+----------------------+

-.. _`source record type`:
+.. _`source resource type`:

 Source
 ^^^^^^

 .. http:get:: /(view.source)/(string:id)/

-    A "Source" record is for a collection of folia containing Chants (usually a book).
+    A "Source" resource is for a collection of folia containing Chants (usually a book).
 These are be avialable at the URLs indicated by ``["view"]["source"]`` and ``["browse"]["source"]``.

     :>json string id: The "id" of this resource.